Our commitment to accountable and transparent governance is fundamental to the sustainability of our business.

 - Establishing appropriate structures, including training programmes, stakeholder communication channels and compliance measurement systems

-- Tasking compliance to the national legal executive, compliance officer, investor relations and human resources executives, supported by the company's sponsor
+- Tasking compliance to the legal executive, and human resources executives, supported by the company's sponsor and the company secretary

-- Areas of non-compliance are formally highlighted through the risk management process, supervised by the audit and risk committee
+- Highlighting areas of non-compliance, through the risk management process, supervised by the audit and risk committee

-- Periodically discussing the long-awaited property sector charter, particularly transformation and related issues.
+- Periodically discussing the long-awaited property sector charter, particularly as regards transformation and related issues.